 - (a) Multi-family Dwellings: No more than 4 dwelling units per building. - (b) Building Architecture.
-All building rooflines must be pitched.
+Except for Single-Family Dwellings, All-all building rooflines must be pitched.
 The minimal pitch shall be at least 4/12. - (c) Medical Office: See "Medical Office" in Section 500 Performance Standards for size limitations. - (d) Buffer Requirements for Specific Non-residential Uses.
 The following uses shall provide a buffer strip, as defined, from all abutting properties that are solely occupied by a residential dwelling(s):